-- 1. For code compliance permits ordered by the Chief Harbor Engineer 30 days for permits with a valuation of \$25,000.00 or less; 12 months for permits with a valuation exceeding \$25,000.00. - 2.
-A time limit for completion that is required by the corrective action on a Notice of Violation issued under a code enforcement case, unless directly approved by the Chief Harbor
+- 3. For code compliance permits ordered by the Chief Harbor Engineer 30 days for permits with a valuation of \$25,000.00 or less; 12 months for permits with a valuation exceeding \$25,000.00. - 4.
+A time limit for completion that is required by the corrective action on a Notice of Violation issued under a code enforcement case, unless directly approved by the Chief Harbor Engineer. - 5.
+12 months for all other permits except Table A, below:

-Engineer.

-3. 180 days for all other permits.